-Create other avenues for practicing your writing by joining an online listserv or participating in an Internet bulletin board where you can express an opinion, give advice, or relay an experience.
+Create other avenues for practicing your writing by joining an online group or otherwise participating in online discussions where you can express an opinion, give advice, or relay an experience.
 Express yourself on points that you are passionate about or that demonstrate your expertise.

 Equip yourself with tools of the trade.
 In addition to books related to the craft of writing, be sure to have a good dictionary, thesaurus, and writing style guide.
-If word processing is your preferred method of writing, a basic PC or Mac and the latest software will do just fine.
+If typing is your preferred method of writing, any form of computer with keyboard will do just fine.
 If you write in longhand, keep a supply of pens and notebooks or legal pads on hand.
-Always carry a pocket notebook so you can jot down ideas, thoughts, and phrases as they occur to you.
+Always carry a pocket notebook (or small electronic device) so you can jot down ideas, thoughts, and phrases as they occur to you.